Close Menu

 Mixed Dementias are conditions with more than one cause for the dementia.
 The combination of Vascular dementia and Alzheimer’s disease (VaD) is the most common form of mixed dementia.

-The vascular component includes focal ischemic infarcts (strokes) and subcortical ischemic vascular disease.
+The vascular component includes strokes and ischemic vascular disease.
 These may cause major focal neurological deficits such as aphasia, apraxia, or agnosia.
-Other motor impairments may occur.
-For example, you could experience paralysis, gait problems, or Parkinsonian syndrome.
+Other motor problems may occur.
+For example, you could experience paralysis, gait problems, or Parkinsons disease.

-You will know if you have the Alzheimer’s component because you will have a progressive decline of your cognitive abilities in relation to your previous level of functioning.
+You will know if you have the Alzheimer’s component because you will have a decline of your cognitive abilities in relation to your previous level of function.

-Mixed dementias are defined by ongoing intellectual decline compromising at least two spheres of cognition.
+Mixed dementias are defined by ongoing intellectual decline that occur in at least two spheres of cognition.
 For example, you would need decline in two of the following areas: memory, orientation, language, attention, executive abilities.
 You may may also have motor and gait issues.
 Likewise, you may have depression, sleep trouble, and incontinence.

 DIAGNOSIS OF MIXED DEMENTIAS

 There is no special test for the diagnosis of Alzheimer’s disease.
-Diagnosis can only be proven by brain biopsy or by a postmortem examination of the brain.
-Neuroimaging, like a CT scan or MRI, is useful to show vascular lesions, such as infarcts.
-Imaging is also helpful because it can exclude other causes of dementia, some of which may be treatable.
+Diagnosis can only be proven by brain biopsy or by an examination of the brain after death.
+Neuroimaging, like a CT scan or MRI, is useful to show vascular lesions, such as a stroke.
+Imaging is also helpful because it can exclude other causes of dementia.

 Individuals with mixed dementias experience a gradual but ongoing decline in cognitive function over a period of many years, usually about a decade.
-The vascular component of the disease may be marked by shorter episodes of worsening.
+The vascular component of the disease may be marked by shorter episodes where the disease becomes worse.

-There is no treatment to slow the progression of the Alzheimer’s mixed dementia.
+There is no treatment to slow down the disease of Alzheimer’s mixed dementia.
 Doctors can only treat the symptoms.
-Treatment may include drugs such as antioxidants and antipsychotics.
+Treatment may include drugs such as antipsychotics.
 Other treatment includes sedatives and antidepressant drugs.
-Managing high blood pressure through diet, exercise, and medication decreases your risk for cerebrovascular disease.
-This is the most effective approach to prevent brain infarcts and mixed dementias.
+Managing high blood pressure through diet, exercise, and medication decreases your risk for the disease.
+This is the most effective approach to prevent brain stroke and mixed dementias.

 HIRE AN ATTORNEY WITH EXPERIENCE

-If you cannot work, your dementia case will dictate the money you have to support yourself in the future.
+If you cannot work, then your SSD benefits will dictate the money you have to support yourself in the future.
 Likewise, it will impact the money you need to support your family.
 Clearly, filing for and being paid benefits is crucial.

 Therefore, you need to hire a law firm that cares about your future benefits.
-Cannon Disability Law is one of the best Social Security firms in the country.
-We are known as one of the best Social Security Disability firms in Las Vegas, Nevada and Salt Lake City, Utah.
-We also represent clients in Idaho.
-Learn about Idaho disability benefits here.
+We are one of the best Social Security firms in the country.
+Also, we are one of the best Social Security law firms in Las Vegas, Nevada and Salt Lake City, Utah.
+Additionally, we represent clients in Idaho.
+Learn about Idaho SSD benefits.

-The lawyers at Cannon Disability Law are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits here.
-Nevada Disability Information can also be found on this website.
-If you are from California, our website has California benefits information.
-Additionally, if you have questions about Colorado disability benefits, we can help you too.
+The lawyers at our law firm are also members of the National Organization of Social Security Claimant’s Representatives.
+Learn about Utah SSD benefits.
+Nevada SSD benefit information is also on this website.
+If you are from California, then we have California SSD benefits information.
+Additionally, if you have questions about Colorado SSD benefits, then we can help you too.
 We can represent you no matter where you live.

 HOW MUCH DOES IT COST?

-If you hire us to help you with your dementia case, how much is the attorney fee?
+If you hire us to help you with your dementia case, then how much is the attorney fee?
 It is 25% of your back benefit.
-But, the fee is capped at $7200.
+But, the fee is capped at $9200.
 You do not pay more than the cap.
-And, 25% is usually less than the $7200 cap.
-You will pay either 25% of the back benefit or the $7200 cap.
+And, 25% is usually less than the $9200 cap.
+You will pay either 25% of the back benefit or the cap.
 You pay whatever is the lesser amount.

 CANNON DISABILITY LAW’S ATTORNEYS AND STAFF

-At Cannon Disability Law, we can help you apply for benefits if you have disabling dementia.
+At Cannon Disability Law, we can help you file for SSD benefits if you have dementia that keeps you from working.
 In our office, we have lawyers and staff who will help you complete your application.
-Usually, we help you file your application online on Social Security’s website.
+Usually, we help you file your application online at the Social Security website.
 If you receive a denial, then we can help you appeal it.

-Likewise, if you have an SSA hearing, then we represent you at your hearing before a judge.
-One of the things we do is help you be a good witness at your hearing.
+Likewise, if you have an SSA hearing, then we can represent you at your hearing before a judge.
+One of the things we do is help you testify at your hearing.
 We meet with your before the hearing.
 At the meeting, we talk about how to answer questions in court.
 We also let you know what kind of questions you will be asked.
-If your dementia is too severe for you to answer questions, we can help your family testify for you.
-Learn more about your Social Security hearing here.
+If your dementia is too severe for you to answer questions, then we can help your family testify for you.
+Learn about your Social Security hearing.

 There are many law firms that claim they practice Social Security law.
 However, most of those firms do other types of cases.
 For example, some firms practice personal injury or Worker’s Compensation law.
 We don’t do that.
 Our firm only takes Social Security cases.
 We don’t practice any other kind of law.
 Our firm believes it is important to focus only on Social Security cases.
-Find out more here about how long a disability case takes.
+Find out about how long an SSD case takes.

 EXPERIENCE WINS SSD & SSI BENEFITS FOR DEMENTIA

 It is hard to trust your future to a lawyer you don’t know yet.
 That is why our website includes information about our attorneys.
-Dianna Cannon has practiced disability law for the past 30 years.
+Dianna Cannon has been helping her clients win benefits the past 30 years.
 She has written a book about Social Security law.
 Brett Bunkall and Andria Summers have over 30 years of combined legal experience.

 Our attorneys and staff work hard for our clients every day.
 Our whole legal staff focuses solely on Social Security cases.
-Find out more about the representatives at Cannon Disability on our About Us page.
+Find out more about our lawyers and staff on our About Us page.

 The best thing about hiring us is we take care of your case.
 This is particularly important if you are in the later stages of dementia.
 For example, we have lawyers and staff who will help you apply for SSD and SSI benefits.
 We can help you apply online at the Social Security website.

 We want the Social Security appeal process to be easier for you, so you don’t have to worry.
-You have enough to worry about if you are dealing with the symptoms of dementia.
-Contact us today, we will take care of your dementia disability case.
+You have enough to worry about when you are dealing with your symptoms.
+Contact us today.
+We will take care of winning your dementia SSD benefits.